Local Property Tax (LPT) liability

 Properties that become liable for LPT

-Your property may have become liable for LPT for the first time in 2024.
-If so, you should have valued your property and submitted your LPT Return by 1 December 2023.
-If you have not yet filed your return, you should do so immediately.
+Your property may become liable for LPT for the first time in 2025.
+If so, you should value your property and submit your LPT Return by 2 December 2024.

 • it is a newly built residential property